Sujatha-SNN/Rest-PostmanWorkoutV2/README.md

 	* Contains the maven dependencies required for the project and
 	* Maven plugin to run as Maven Test
 * REST.xml
-	* testNG.xml with the testcase classes to executed sequentially
+	* testNG.xml with the testcase classes to be executed sequentially